Talking to kids about sex, gender identity and everything in between…

 Parents tell me sessions like mine are “...a must for ANYONE with children and young people in their lives...”
 My parent sessions help give you the tools to tackle new and more complex topics with your kids, and help you feel more confident doing so.

-this article and the impact one of my parent sessions had.
+I was thrilled to see this article and the impact one of my parent sessions had.

 It is so rewarding to know that parents are leaving my presentation with a new perspective and a new way to approach these topics with their kids.
 Sexuality is a topic that we never stop learning about, even as adults.
 In every parent session I ask “How do you want your kids to learn about sex and sexuality?” and “Who do you want to be the main person your kids will be learning this from?”
 The answer from the parents is always: ‘parents’.

-This is why I have added parent resources to Virtual Classroom and provide free resources for parents such as my podcast
+This is why I have added parent resources to Virtual Classroom and provide free resources for parents such as my podcast.

 Parents should have access to these kinds of resources so they can be supported through their child's journey of growing up and being curious about bodies and sexuality.
 You never know what kind of questions they will ask or if they will even ask these questions at all, the evidence is clear - you should be giving this information anyway.
 If you don't provide their sexuality information and education, they will receive the information from the world around them, which is usually not the education you want them to receive.
 You want your kids to know that you hold a safe space for them for open dialogue and they can always come to you with these questions.
 Be the ‘askable’ and ‘tellable’ parent they need you to be.
 I created a parent guide book to help you.